 Bunnahabhain is rather unique in that it is milder than most Islay whiskies.
 This is due to the water they use that rises through limestone and is transported by pipeline to the distillery.
 This stops it picking up any peat flavours on the way.
 The fine malted barley is never heavily peated either, and the sea facing warehouses provide the perfect environment for maturing.

-So despite a rather inconsistent history, its uniqueness has shone through, and below I give to you my tasting notes on its core range –
+So despite a rather inconsistent history, its uniqueness has shone through, and below I give to you my tasting notes on its core range, and the new 46 year –

 Bunnahabhain 12yr – 46.3%